 Basking in the early afternoon sun here in Tulum, I sit down with AMARA’s Founder and Creative Director, Lisa Jackson, to sift through her cookbook of feminine magic, strategies and creative expansion in pursuing a conscious lifestyle.
 This interview sheds light on some of the more intimate aspects of Lisa as a business owner and human being- and with that, reminding us it takes love, dedication and self-realization to paint our world as we want it to be.

-I feel like I have been playfully lead down a path and have had almost no control in arriving at the overall concept of AMARA.
+I feel like I've been lead down a path and have had almost no control in the evolution and concept behind AMARA.
 I have merely been a receiver and a channel to relay a message to as many minds as I can possibly reach through this brand.
-There have been many signs that presented themselves along the way that have encouraged me to move towards living consciously and having the brand exemplify that; reflections from my own thoughts and experiences, and conversations with like-minded individuals in the Tulum community and worldwide.
+There have been many signs and gentle (or not so gentle) nudges that presented themselves along the way that have encouraged me to move towards living consciously and having the brand exemplify that; reflections from my personal experiences, obstacles along the path, and of course, connecting with like-minded individuals in the Tulum community and worldwide.

-While my home base was Toronto, the people I’ve encountered since I left home, were enriching me with very different ideals than I had been exposed to previously.
+While I was raised in Toronto, the people I’ve encountered since I left home, were enriching me with very different ideals than I had been exposed to previously.
 Although Toronto contributed so much to my creative talents and intellectual development, for the most part, it is a conservative city, and being the wild child that I am, I began to feel very unhappy and unfulfilled there.
 I needed to stretch my wings.

 I arrived in Tulum two years later searching for something closer to the vision that had begun to reveal itself.
 By this time, Hotcakes had become an Instagram sensation, I was earning an income online, hired a fashion student to keep an eye on production in NYC and a fulfillment warehouse to ship orders.
 At the suggestion of Timothy Ferris and The Four Hour Work Week, my cost of living had gone down by 75% by heading to paradise.
 Not to mention being submerged in a world reserved for the most beautiful women and never-ending aquatic backdrops.
 My lifestyle elevated and I became more aligned with my mission instantly, simply by changing location and being amongst nature for the first time.
-I’ve always desired to help people to see we are meant to experience a much more positive and fulfilled way of living, and Tulum has been a huge catalyst in solidifying that dream from thoughts to reality.
-Coming here, I had fallen into this beautiful rabbit hole of an expansive sense of freedom and possibility- by experiencing spiritual ceremonies, being exposed to Mayan culture, and meeting a self-replenishing stream of like-minded humans from all over the world, daring to break all the rules.
+I’ve always desired to help people to see we are meant to experience a much more positive and fulfilled way of living, and Tulum has been a huge catalyst in solidifying that dream from mind's eye to reality.
+Coming here, I had fallen into this beautiful rabbit hole of an expansive sense of liberation and possibility- by experiencing spiritual ceremonies, being exposed to Mayan culture, and meeting a self-replenishing stream of like-minded humans from all over the world, daring to break all the rules.
 Those were formative moments for me.
 I came into myself truly and deeply.
 I allowed myself to just be.
-I stopped wearing a bra and shoes most of the time, I listened to psychedelic rock and roll, I danced under the moon; I swam naked for all to see and took lovers from far reaches of the globe.
+I stopped wearing a bra and shoes most of the time, I listened to psychedelic rock and roll, I danced under the moon and swam naked for all to see.
+Freedom in every sense.

 But most of the transformation, within the brand, and myself, I attribute to the early days, where I lived in complete solitude in a perfectly beautiful luxury condo in the heart of the peaceful, magical jungle.
 This was in Aldea Zama back when there was nothing else but trees and a handful of other entrepreneur neighbors in our 6 unit building, who were developing Ahau, Gitano and Calo- now some of the most renowned brands in town.
 This was a massive upgrade on my railroad shoebox in Greenpoint that I shared platonically with a 40-year-old comic book nerd.
 That’s another story though… For the first time, I had the means to create and dream on my own terms, without limitation, in an absolutely inspiring environment.
 And I gave myself permission to indulge in it all.

-Tulum, without the people, is a place that truly reconnects you with nature and brings you back to your center, encouraging mindfulness of how you live.
+Tulum, minus all the recent noise and party people, is a place that reconnected me with nature and brought me back to my center, encouraging mindfulness of how I go about the business of living.
 One only needs to observe nature to learn how to live in harmony with it.
 And here I was in the jungle, all the answers there before my eyes and coming through all channels of my existence.
 Through this observation, connection and solitude, my vision began to rapidly expand.

 Looking back, I realize I was quite naive in the process of transitioning production to Mexico, and that, unfortunately, is a state of being that comes easily to someone living in a place like this for the first time.
 Tulum comes with its own hurdles, which you have to jump over on a daily basis.
 Rolling blackouts, spotty internet, and nonexistent mail service are just a few things that make it difficult to run a business from here.
 You have to learn to go with the flow.
 It was a new experience for me hiring a team, and through that process also learning what my rights were as a foreign business owner.
 Navigating the entrepreneurial waters while also learning a new language is a whole other ball game with communication errors causing problems you can't fathom.
 Although, the gift of living here is worth the challenges, as challenge breeds change.